 I didn’t want to have to carry him (20 kilos’s) to the car.
 Thinking back now, I should of just picked him up and popped him in the car.
 In hindsight putting him in the car, a smaller space where he is emotionally more comfortable would have been the perfect place to put him.
 I should of popped his sunglasses on to limit light filtering into his eyes and overstimulating him.

 I was upset and I was unsure of what to do.
 I was embarassed that my son was acting like this and I could not control his behavior because he would not do anything I asked.
 I never wanted to be embarrassed by my sons behavior and only loving and accepting.
 Did I feel ashamed?
 Shame is the last thing I ever want to feel.
 I want to have a steel heart to shame.
 I want to put on my armoured suit to shame as I have always found it very unhelpful to getting things done.
-But I will say that shame is a wonderful societal cosnstruct that if unawares can get you off your high horse and shut you down.
+The social construct of Shame was invented to shut you down.
 I hate the term.
 Oh great!
 Shame and embarrassment.
 I hate those words.
 I never want to talk about those words because I find these words self limiting.
 I struggle with the word and the feeling of shame.
 Why do I feel this way?

 The next day was his Birthday party.
 Most of that night I lay awake resenting my son’s behavior.
 Not one of my finest all loving mummy moments.
 I did not understand at that stage that his Autism fixation was a significant factor to making him act like this.
 I felt distant from my son.
 I felt that I was going through the motions of the kid party routine without feeling really great about it.